 To further advance the application of ML in the meteorological area, easily accessible solutions to run and document ML experiments together with readily available and fully documented benchmark data sets are urgently needed (c.f.
-Schultz et al., 2021, forthcoming).
-Such solutions need to be understandable by both, the ML and meteorological communities and help both

-55 sides to prevent unconscious blunders.
+Schultz et al., 2020, forthcoming).
+Such solutions need to be understandable by both, the ML and meteorological communities and help both sides to prevent unconscious blunders.
 A well-designed workflow embedded in a meteorological and ML related environment while accomplishing subject-specific requirements will bring forward the usage of ML in this specific research area.

 In this paper, we present a new framework to enable fast and flexible Machine Learning on Air data time series (MLAir).
 Fast means that MLAir is distributed as full end-to-end framework and thereby simple to deploy.
-It also allows deploying typical optimization techniques in ML workflows, and offers further technical features like the use of graphics processing units (GPU)

-due to the underlying ML library.
-MLAir is suitable for ML beginners by its simple usage, but also offers high customization potential for advanced ML users and can therefore be employed in real-world applications.
+It also allows to deploy typical optimization techniques in ML workflows, and offers further technical features like the use of graphics processing units (GPU).
+Concurrent to a simple usage with low barriers for ML-callow scientists, MLAir also offers high customization potential for advanced ML users and can therefore be employed in real-world applications.
 For example, more complex model architectures can be easily integrated.
 ML experts who want to explore weather data will find MLAir helpful as it enforces certain standards of the meteorological community.
 For example, its data preparation step acknowledges the auto-correlation which is typically seen in meteorological time series, and its validation package reports skill scores, i.e. improvement of the forecast compared to reference models such as persistence and climatology.
 From a software design perspective, MLAir has been developed according to state-of-the-art software development practices.

 This work is structured as follows.
-Section 2 introduces MLAir by expounding the general design behind the MLAir work-flow.
-We also share a few more general points about ML and how a typical workflow looks like.
-This is followed by section 3 showing three application examples to allow the reader to get a general understanding of the tool.
-Furthermore, we show how

-- 70 the results of an experiment conducted by MLAir are structured and which statistical analysis is applied.
+Section 2 introduces MLAir by expounding the general design behind the MLAir work-flow and showing three application examples to allow the reader to get a general understanding of the tool.
+Furthermore, we show how the results of an experiment conducted by MLAir are structured and which statistical analysis is applied.
+This is followed by section 3, where the considerations and decisions regarding program design are discussed.
 Section 4 extends further into the configuration options of an experiment and details on customization.
 Section 5 delineates the limitations of MLAir and discusses for which applications the tool might not be suitable.
-Finally, section 6 concludes with an overview and outlook on planned developments for the future. - At this point we would like to point out that in order to simplify the readability of the manuscript, highlighting is used.
-75 Frameworks are highlighted in italics and typewriter font is used for code elements such as class names or variables.
-Other expressions that, for example, describe a class but do not explicitly name it, are not highlighted at all in the text.
-Last but not least, we would like to mention that MLAir is an Open Source project and contributions from all communities are welcome.
+Finally, section 6 concludes with an overview and outlook on planned developments for the future.
+We would like to mention that MLAir is an Open Source project and contributions from all communities are welcome.